 Compared to other high-income countries, the prevalence of pregnancy loss is high in the USA.
 However, the impact of pregnancy loss is not evenly spread among women and families.
 For example, women of minority backgrounds, such as African American women, immigrants, and other ethnic and religious minority groups, experience a higher pregnancy loss rate.
 Research suggests that pregnancy loss increases the risk of psychological trauma, especially where there is no support or openness about pregnancy loss.

 Research into pregnancy loss is necessary because of its devastating impact on...Read more

 Our affiliates enthusiastically participate in the ongoing life and mission of the Center for Research on Families.
 Current affiliates include the 70+ faculty alumni of our innovative Family Research Scholars program, more than one hundred student recipients of our awards and grants program for graduates and undergraduates, and dozens of other UMass, Five Colleges, regional and national faculty from across a variety of disciplines.
 All affiliates share a common link—research interests and specializations that focus on the myriad disciplines relevant to family life, and a willingness to contribute their energy and vitality to the Center's overarching mission.

-Affiliates actively engage with the life of CRF through our many sponsored activities each academic year.
-These include research programs, peer-to-peer working groups, opportunities to work with mentors who help faculty expand their grant-writing and grant-funding expertise, the Tay Gavin Erickson endowed lecture series, various conferences, methodology consulting services and additional training available through workshops and seminars.
-The Center adds value to the research life of the University of Massachusetts Amherst by creating and sustaining discourse and by fostering avenues for our affiliates to disseminate their cutting-edge global research about the issues facing modern families.
+Affiliates actively engage with CRF through our many sponsored activities each academic year.
+These include research programs, peer-to-peer working groups, opportunities to work with mentors who help faculty expand their grant-writing and grant-funding expertise, the Tay Gavin Erickson endowed lecture series, various conferences, methodology consulting services, and additional training available through workshops and seminars.
+The Center adds value to the research life of the University of Massachusetts Amherst by creating and sustaining discourse and by fostering avenues for our affiliates to disseminate their cutting-edge global research about the issues facing all families.